stevemac321/riscv-asm/README.md

 - `riscv_harts_cpu_reset`:
   This breakpoint catches the moment QEMU resets the virtual CPU, which is the first step of guest startup.
 It's roughly equivalent to a hardware `ResetHandler`.

+  - `riscv_setup_rom_reset_vec`:
+  This breakpoint is just an example of an interesting breakpoint between `riscv_harts_cpu_reset` and `cpu_exec`.
+This function initializes the CPU's reset vector, which is the address where execution begins after a CPU reset — analogous to the "ResetHandler" in physical hardware.

 - `cpu_exec`:
   This breakpoint is hit when QEMU begins executing the guest code — where it starts interpreting or translating RISC-V instructions.
 This marks the start of guest-side activity (e.g., your `hello.elf` `_start`).